Tour of Idaho FAQ

 whipped at the end of the first day, you will have come a long way for

 If you can't run a mile on flat ground in less than eight minutes, you are going to have your work cut out for you.
 Unless you live somewhere in the Western USA, well above sea-level, you'll need a few days to acclimatize to the rigors of hard work at altitude (9000' the first day).
 Your knees are going to take a pounding.
 We recommend a steering damper to minimize arm and shoulder pump.
 Beefy pegs and real boots are essential.
 Full armor, tinted goggles and a good helmet are a must.
-Do not embark on the Tour without either a good roost guard or some form of stout, protective body armor (a back protector and a neck brace are splendid ideas).
+Do not embark on the Tour without either a good roost guard or some form of stout, protective body armor.
 Stock up on ibuprofen because you are going to need plenty of it.
 Be ready for excessive heat and freezing cold in the same day.
 Be prepared to get rained on, get snowed on, and to dodge forest fires.
 You are going to lose some sleep and probably some weight.
 You will be very tired.
 It's all part of the deal.

 A fit, experienced, intelligent rider, on a suitable motorcycle, traveling light, should have a reasonable chance of successfully completing the entire Tour.
 There is also an outside chance that a complete rube on a rusty Honda Trail 90 could roll the entire distance if the alignment of the stars happened to be just right (just as Denali is occasionally summited by lucky church groups equipped with WalMart boots and sleeping bags).
 The odds, however, favor the former more than the latter.
 Most successful T1 riders spend an entire winter in preparation.
 So what are you waiting for?
 Get to work!